bambora-na/beanstream-ios-apisample/README.md

 > git clone https://github.com/Beanstream-DRWP/beanstream-ios-apisimulator.git
 ```

-Note that the default resulting directory name "beanstreamios.sdk.apisimulator" should be maintained.
+Note that the default resulting directory name "beanstream-ios-apisimulator" should be maintained for a referenced relative directory path to resolve correctly.

 ### Optional: Only if you wish to be able to build the simulator